 By TMoM Team Member Rachel Hoeing

-Picky Eaters.
-If you don’t have one, you should feel lucky.
+Do you have a picky eater?
+If you don’t, you should feel lucky.

 Before having kids I always smirked when I heard parents say things like, “Oh I wish I could serve casseroles for dinner, but my kids just won’t eat that.”